RATING: PG 13 for some rather rough language

 Ezra continued forward for several lengths and finally turned back to say exasperatedly, "Mr. Sanchez, we should try to cover some distance before nightfall."

-The rest of the morning was
+rest of the morning was spent in silence.

 The journey from South Bridge to Four Corners was usually an overnight trip, and the fact that Josiah had taken them a fair piece to the north only made their trip longer.
 Josiah had noted Ezra's food cache was wanting.
 Their hasty departure had not allowed for any replenishment.
 Ezra had enough for one -- and to make it stretch to fill two bellies meant that they would have to find something along the way.
 The effects of the hangover were lessening now, and the big man started to feel hungry for the first time that day.